fvdsn/nope/README.md

 #### Equality `==`, `!=`

-Check that the operands are of the same type, and if that's the case compare their values or references
+Checks that the operands are of the same type, and if that's the case compare their values or references

 #### Comparison `<`, `>`, `<=`, `>=`